-Laser therapy is performed with a low level laser light, which is a 'cool' laser, as opposed to a 'hot' one, so it does not burn and has been proven safe and effective in Food and Drug Administration (FDA) studies.
+Laser therapy is performed with a low level laser light, which is a 'cool' laser, as opposed to a 'hot' one, so it does not burn and has been proven safe and effective in studies.

 Do I have to go to a hair loss clinic for laser treatments

-Currently there are two ways to undergo a hair growth laser treatment.
-It can either be administered professionally at a hair loss clinic where by your progress can be monitored by a hair loss specialist, or you can manage your hair loss treatment in the comfort and convenience of your own home.
-If you choose to manage your laser treatment at home, it is strongly recommended that you purchase your laser device from a professional company within Australia who you can either visit from time to time or be in contact with via phone and internet services who can assist in monitoring your progress and results.
+Currently there are two ways to undergo a hair laser treatment.
+It can either be done at a hair loss clinic where by your progress can be monitored by a hair loss consultant, or you can manage your hair loss treatment in the comfort and convenience of your own home.
+If you choose to manage your treatment at home, it is strongly recommended that you purchase your laser device from a professional company within Australia who you can either visit from time to time or be in contact with via phone and internet services who can assist in monitoring your progress and results.

 Do I have to adhere to a schedule

 Yes.
 Any hair growth laser treatment device has manufacturer specific treatment times that need to be adhered to.
 Ongoing laser treatment schedules can vary.
 Typically a laser treatment will be 2-3 times per week in the first 12 months and then once per week after that.